NOAA-OWP/RRASSLER/README.md

 amenable to walking continental scale applications back to the specific point, cross section, and HEC-RAS model they were sourced from.

-### Discussion
+## Discussion

-#### I am both an archivist/model creator and a RRASSLER user
+### I am both an archivist/model creator and a RRASSLER user

 You will unfortunately have to keep two copies of the data.
 RRASSLER isn’t creating anything you don’t already have in the archive in one form or another, and completely removes all metadata and formatting that your archive has so painstakingly created.
-Don’t change your workflow, consider RRASSLER a “post-processing” step to your archiving work.
+Don’t change your workflow, consider RRASSLER a “post-processing” step to your archiving work, whose primary purpose is to make a selection of your models more amenable to operational deployments.

 #### Limitations